maithili-k/uva-rdm-jan-2024/3-data-storage-publication/yoda-exercise.md

 You shall have received the username and password with which you can login to the [SURF's Yoda service](https://scuba-yoda.irods.surfsara.nl/).

 ## 3. Familiarize yourself with the Portal
 You can view the Yoda portal via any browser.
 Once you have logged in, please familiarize yourself with the Yoda environment.
-The details can be found in our [Yoda documentation](https://servicedesk.surf.nl/wiki/display/WIKI/Getting+started+with+the+Yoda+portal).
+The details can be found in our Yoda documentation [here](https://servicedesk.surf.nl/wiki/display/WIKI/Getting+started+with+the+Yoda+portal).

 > **_Food for thought:_**
 >